Princess Yeongon

 Princess Yeongon (1817–1829) was the daughter of King Sunjo of Joseon and Royal Consort Sug-ui of the Miryang Park clan.

 Biography

 Princess Yeongon was born on May 11, 1817, as the only child of King Sunjo by his concubine, Royal Consort Sug-ui of the Miryang Park clan.
 She was the younger half-sister of Crown Prince Hyomyeong.

 In 1827 (2nd year of her father's reign), she was granted the title of Princess Yeongon.

-She was said to had been frequently ill as a child and spoke with difficulty.
+She was said to have been frequently ill as a child and spoke with difficulty.

 Princess Yeongon died in 1829.
 Crown Prince Hyomyeong, who would visit and take care of his sister whenever she fell ill, died a year after her, on June 25, 1830.
 Many believe that he died from a broken heart.

 The Princess's tomb was originally located at Hyochang-dong, Yongsan District, Seoul, but was relocated during the Japanese Colonial period to Seosamneung, in Goyang, along with her birth mother, Lady Park.